joukoy/ALDL-bt-wb/README.md

 # ALDL-bt-wb
-Arduino Mega based bluetooth adapter for ALDL + WB O2
+Arduino Mega based bluetooth adapter for 8192 baud ALDL + WB O2

-With this adapter, you can use your car ALDL (OBD1) connector with Bluetooth serial port.
+With this adapter, you can use ALDL (OBD1) connector with Bluetooth serial port.
 You can also connect Wideband O2 sensor with analog output

 Still in early beta (alpha?) level, use at your own risk!